maiahalle/DS105_Group_Final_Project/README.md

 Our group chose this topic area our final project for several reasons.
 All of our group members are increasingly aware of significant polarisation in not only the US Congress (Jeong & Lowry, 2019) but also the wider US society (Iyengar et al., 2019).
 Having conducted their studies during the COVID-19 pandemic, an era known for what felt like unprecedented political polarisation on multiple policy positions in the US, our group developed a natural interest onto what American legislators have on their minds, whether or not that aligns with their party, and whether or not that contradicts members of other parties.

 Some of us also had specific reasons to be interested in this particular topic.
 For example, one of our members, Maia, is American and wanted to gain further insight into the polarisation in her country, while Sarmad studies the philosophy of language and wanted to learn more about the relationship between words, thoughts and political ideologies.
 Amara also studies politics for half of her degree.
-We believe that language is so much more powerful than most people think and that we might not realise how much of an effect it has on us and how it shapes our political opinions.
-However, people with high amounts of influence, like US politicians, may be aware of its power and therefore chose their words in a way which will influence people towards their personal agendas on big platforms like Twitter.
+We believe that language is a powerful tool and that it's difficult to truly understand how much of an effect it has on people and their political opinions.
+However, people with high amounts of influence, like US politicians, may be aware of this power, and therefore may choose their words in a way which will influence people towards their agendass on big platforms like Twitter.
 By analysing which words different parties use the most over certain periods, we may be able to see more clearly what they were trying to achieve at that time.

 In doing research for this project, we were surprised to learn that such an analysis had, to our knowledge, not been conducted yet.
 In contributing this project, we hope to add to knowledge about political polarisation in the US and grow awareness about the potentially salient role played by words, language and Twitter in the political landscape.